Manual for operating RoboDIMM

 Use “park telescope”, in the case where the robot was not running.
 The command “stop robot” is

-supposed to send a “park telescope”command, but you can send it another park command, just to confirm.
+supposed to send a “park telescope”, but you can send another park command, just to confirm.

 “park telescope” stops the telescope from tracking by putting it into LAND mode.

-In case of “stop robot” and/or “park telescope” fails press the “abort” button.
+In case that “stop robot” and/or “park telescope” fails press the “abort” button.

-the dome completely using the red close button in the DOME GUI. [ return ]
+the dome completely using the red close button on the DOME GUI. [ return ]

 Opening the dome: